-The most significant disadvantage of cloth car seats is that they get dirty quickly.
-Luckily, there are ways to protect them from spills and dirt, and today I’ll show you two best ways to safeguard fabric car seats.
+The main disadvantage of cloth car seats is that they get dirty quickly.
+Luckily, there are ways to protect them from spills and dirt, and today, I’ll show you the two best ways I do when protecting cloth car seats.

 1. Car Seat Covers – Long Term Option

 If you want long-term protection for your factory car seats, the best option is to buy car seat covers.
 That’s a more expensive option but is undoubtedly worth it.

 I wrote an article reasons to buy car seat covers, so make sure to check it out and learn all the advantages they offer.

 If you’re in a rush, I’ll summarize this article for you.

 Here are the most important pros of seat covers: